This is a relatively common job interview question, becoming more popular recently.

 Many employers have employee referral programs (a.k.a.
-"ERP") which reward employees for referring good job candidates, if the candidates are hired and stay for a given period of time specific to that employer.
+"ERP") which reward employees for referring good job candidates, particularly if the candidates are hired and work for a given period of time specific to that employer.

 This question might be asked as part of that ERP qualification process, confirming and/or documenting the referral.

-They primarily ask this question to gauge how interested you are in the job and in working for them.
+Often, the primary reason they ask this question is to gauge how interested you are in the job and in working for them.

 Even if a question is not particularly challenging or complex on the surface, take care with your answer.
 In general, being honest is the best strategy, but be careful with how you respond to this question.
 With your answer, do your best to express your enthusiasm for the employer and the job.